If you haven’t checked out part 1, here it is:

 I don’t want to be the one to break it to you but when you go for an hour run round your local park or play football with your mates, you aren’t reaching your physical limits.

-It’s designed to replace glycogen, which gets severely depleted during marathons and other intense or long duration events.
+It’s designed to replenish your glycogen stores.
+These get severely depleted during marathons and other intense or long duration events.

-Unfortunately children are big consumers of these and parents are happy to let their child take a bottle of sports drink with them when they’re doing a sporting activity.
-Even worse are people who simply drink it without doing any exercise, purely for the taste.
+Unfortunately children are big consumers of these sports drinks having seen their sporting idols drink then.
+Parents are quite happy to give their child a sports drink when they’re doing a sporting activity.
+Even worse, some people who simply drink it without doing any exercise, purely for the taste.

-The average sports drink contains 28-32 grams of sugar and the fizzy versions like Lucozade energy can contain over 40 grams of sugar per bottle.
+The average sports drink contains 28-32 grams of sugar.
+Fizzy versions like Lucozade Energy can contain over 40 grams of sugar per bottle.

 Not everyone is an elite athlete, stick with water unless it’s over an hour of high intensity training.